 Western Cape pupils excelled in the mathematics field, recording a pass rate of 73.7% and also delivered the second-highest physical science pass rate nationally, recording an 80.6%.

-Nationally, more than 900 000 pupils wrote the 2025 NSC examinations at about 6 000 centres across the country with 656 000 pupils successfully passing their exams, with 345 000 of them passing with a bachelor's pass, despite there being a slight decline from 48% to 46%.
+Nationally, more than 900,000 pupils wrote the 2025 NSC examinations at approximately 6,000 centres across the country, with 656,000 pupils successfully passing their exams.
+Of these, 345,000 passed with a bachelor's pass, representing a slight decline from 48% to 46%.

 Silikamva High School principal, Siphathisiwe Nkahla-Nkohla, was delighted with the results and commended the teachers and pupils for their efforts.